 Applications are developing their own payment way

 To get rid of WeChat Pay and Alipay’s influence, a lot of applications are setting up their own payment system.
 For U Zhangghui and MeiriYouxian, two popular shopping apps, they propose users to recharge money on their account directly through their bank account.
-In this way, at the time of payment, besides to pay via WeChat or Alipay, they can choose to pay via their application account.
-Of course, this comes with benefits, like coupon of reduction.
+In this way, at the time of payment, besides paying via WeChat or Alipay, they can choose to pay via their application account.
+Of course, this comes with benefits, like coupon or reduction.

 How The e-commerce can boost sales ?

-Online and Offline Stores allow to organize products in an elaborate way to attract the eye of the consumer and to arouse the desire to buy.
+Online and Offline Stores allow organizing products in an elaborate way to attract the eye of the consumer and to arouse the desire to buy.
 Then, we could wonder if e-commerce will be able to have this possibility, or even doubt its effectiveness.
-In China no doubt on e-commerce, it is certainly THE way to sell.
+In China, no doubt e-commerce is certainly THE way to sell.

 E-Commerce provides a lot of advantages for consumers

-E-commerce is present in different ways into activities and events.
-For example, Victoria Secret had set up an e-commerce system during its annual parade.
+E-commerce is present in different ways in activities and events.
+For example, Victoria’s Secret had set up an e-commerce system during its annual parade.
 While users watched the parade online, they could order the products presented on the show directly via a juxtaposed platform.

 E-reputation is the main concern of brands

-By the way, consumers are less confronted to sales persons in their shopping journey.
-They choose, and prefer, to learn information from the internet forums before their purchase.
+By the way, consumers are less confronted by salespersons in their shopping journey.
+They choose and prefer, to learn information from the internet forums before their purchase.
 E-reputation has become an essential element for brands because Chinese consumers take into account the comments of other consumers.

-Moreover, the competition is quite important on many sectors in China.
+Moreover, competition is quite important in many sectors in China.
 It is strongly advised to the brands to manage an online presence in their strategy.
-To see things on the bright side, e-reputation can also contribute to brand’s advantage.
-For brands who are less-known in China, being recommended on the web, or being visible can generate a lot of leads and customers.
+To see things on the bright side, e-reputation can also contribute to the brand’s advantage.
+For brands that are less-known in China, being recommended on the web, or being visible can generate a lot of leads and customers.